 The ratings for the games are up 9 percent so far from the Olympics in Beijing, much better than what the network was predicting, Steve Burke, chief executive officer of Comcast Corp.
-(CMCSA)’s NBCUniversal, said today on a conference call.
+(CMCSA:US)’s NBCUniversal, said today on a conference call.
 The broadcaster had projected a $200 million loss for the games.

 The results suggest that NBC’s strategy of tape-delaying the Olympics for U.S. audiences is paying off.
 The network has been criticized for the approach, which has forced Americans to watch the opening ceremonies and key events well after they occur.
 Guy Adams, a British journalist based in Los Angeles, was temporarily suspended from Twitter after he posted the e-mail address of NBC Olympics President Gary Zenkel while urging users to complain.

 NBC, which paid $1.18 billion for the rights to the London games, had projected a ratings decline of 20 percent versus the Beijing games, when more of the coverage was live.
 Instead, viewership is “way up,” Burke said on the call today.

 NBC had lost $223 million on the last Olympics.
 David Joyce, an analyst at Miller Tabak & Co. in New York, estimates that NBC’s production costs added an additional $100 million in expenses for this year’s games.